melisakman/Helianthus/README.md

 SNPeff_database_XRQ.sh
 SNPeff_database_HA412.sh

-Then I combined the vcf files that had 17 chromosomes separately by using GATK tools with the following script:
+Then I combined the vcf files that had 17 chromosomes separately by using vcf tools.
+But before merging the columns on the vcf files have to be ordered because they do not seem to be consistent.
+This is done by with the following script: vcftools_shuffleCols.sh
-SNPeff_catVariants.sh
+The merging is done by:
+vcftools_merge.sh

 And finally the program is run on this combined file with the script: